MicrosoftDocs/learn/learn-pr/azure/choose-service-level-azure-netapp-files-hpc-applications/includes/1-introduction.md

 ## Learning objectives

-By the end of this module, you will be able to:
+By the end of this module, you'll be able to:

 - Describe the factors that determine throughput limits of Azure NetApp Files volume.
 - Choose the best Service Level of Azure NetApp Files for HPC applications.

 ## Prerequisites

-- Learner should understand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool and Volumes.
+- Learner should understand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool, and Volumes.
 - Ability to set up Azure NetApp Files and create a Volume.

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->